WHAT IS THE KINETIC CHAIN?

 Problems in one area tend to ripple upstream and downstream through the body.
 Like ripples on a pond, the effect tends to be strongest closest to the affected area and get weaker further away from the primary problem.

 A painful, stiff or weak hip will often lead to low back pain (upstream) or knee pain (downstream).
-It’s less likely to lead to neck pain or ankle pain.
-However, even that’s a possibility, so it’s useful to assess areas far removed from the primary area of concern.
+It’s less likely to lead to neck pain or ankle pain, but even that’s a possibility, so it’s useful to assess areas far removed from the primary area of concern.

 SO, HOW CAN YOUR PHYSIO HELP?

-The more thorough your assessment, the greater number of treatment options that are available.
-That’s vital when you’re trying to overcome persistent, long-term problems.
+The more thorough your assessment, the larger number of movement dysfunctions, stiff links and weak links that can be identified, and the greater number of treatment options that are available.
+One of those could be the vital piece of the puzzle when you’re trying to overcome persistent, long-term problems.